 Breast milk past one year postpartum is higher in fat and protein but lower in carbohydrates.
 (9) High IgA antibodies continue to fight off illness.

 Breastfeeding until at least two years old is the recommendation of the World Health Organization and should continue for as long as mutually desired.

 Nursing during this stage looks completely different than when they were younger.
 They may nurse less often or for short snippets of time.
-They may not nurse at the same times each day, although nighttime and nap times still seem to be a time they like the comfort and snuggles to relax and settle in.
+They may not nurse at the same times each day, although nighttime and nap times still seem to be times they like the comfort and snuggles to relax and settle in.